run-ai/docs/docs/Researcher/Command-Line-Interface-API-Reference/runai-submit.md

 ## See Also

-*   See any of the Walkthrough documents here: [Run:AI Walkthroughs](../Walkthroughs/Run-AI-Walkthroughs.md)
+*   See any of the Walk-through documents here: [Run:AI Walk-throughs](../Walkthroughs/Run-AI-Walkthroughs.md)
 <!-- *   See [runai template](runai-template.md) for a description on how templates work -->